SAP-archive/teched2021-developer-keynote/storyboard.md

 # Research Big Brother

-* No phones, no internet, no comms to outside world.
+* No phones, no internet, no comms to outside world. (can we play on this aspects - like how can developers possibly code without access to Google Search?)
 * 16 House Guests(HG)
 * 94 Cameras
 * 100 ish mics